-Object - Adversane

-Number of Comments 356
+Object - Adversane Number of Comments 356

-Summary of Comments

 There were large numbers of comments received that objected to the allocation of the site.
 A number of comments duplicated or referred to the responses of Billingshurst Parish Council (see below) and/or that submitted by the BigSTAND Group.
 A number referred to a petition against the proposal.